Ecaterina Szabo: Post-retirement

+Szabo has been open about the systematic age falsification perpetrated by the Romanian Gymnastics Federation, to allow gymnasts to compete despite not meeting the minimum age requirement of 15 years.
+Although she revealed that her documents were falsified to indicate a 1967 birth year instead of 1968, it is unclear why this was done, as she was already age-eligible for her first major international senior competitions.

+Currently, she is a part-time university student.

 Skills

 A strong all-arounder with artistic sensibilities, Szabo had a clean form in execution and was rewarded 17 scores of perfect ten between 1983 and 1984.
 Her skills included a tucked backward salto with a full twist on beam (e.g. 1982 Ennia Cup).
 On floor she performed difficult passes such as 1½ twist back salto to 1½ twist back salto, punch front or 1½ twist back salto to 1½ twist back salto, salto forward 1/2, punch front.

 She also mounted floor exercise with a double back flip with a full twist in a piked position.
 At the 1983 Worlds and 1984 Olympic Games Event Finals she also dismounted with a double back flip with a full twist in a tuck position which was unheard of.
 Most gymnasts at the time did not even mount with this move.
 This cemented the Olympic title in the Floor Exercise for her in which she received a perfect 10.0 for the exercise beating both Julianne McNamara and Mary Lou Retton for the gold medal.